mokyen/okyensourcesoftware/invariance.md

 >
 > If all data members can vary independently of each other, no invariant is possible.

 I've read this explanation over and over, but it still never quite made sense in those terms.
-Let's propose an alternative definition of invariance:
+Let's reword and expand this definition of invariance:

 > [!Important]
 > An invariant is a logical condition for the members of an object that can be expected to be true from the time the constructor exits to the time the destructor is called.
 These logical conditions fall into three categories.